Introduction - why we need to communicate better

 Board game pilot at the ESRC Festival of Social Sciences November 2022

-The board game is being developed as part of an E-Drone PhD project to to provide a space to share ideas and reflect on the use of delivery drones in a local context providing an effective format for undertaking focus group activities.
+The board game has been developed as part of an E-Drone PhD project.
+It provides a space to share ideas and reflect on the use of delivery drones in a local context providing an effective format for undertaking focus group activities.

-The board shows locations around Bournemouth and has been piloted with small groups at a café in Bournemouth but could be adapted to show different localities.
+The first board design showed locations around Bournemouth but has now been adapted to show different localities.

 The gameplay involves realistic drone scenarios including choices related to risk, time and energy along with other operational parameters with prompts throughout the game requiring participants to reflect on different aspects of drone deliveries.